 Please understand that it is impossible to list all of the various texts that might be used in these courses

 Therefore, we have not attempted to list the required texts per each course.
 These are simply some suggested texts for the courses in question.
-In nearly all cases, there will be other texts also required.
+In nearly all cases, there may be other texts also required.
 These other texts will be determined between the professor and the student.

 Click here for Reading and Writing Requirements.